Whether you need a first birthday cake, classroom cupcakes, or just an easy dessert for the family…

 In my humble opinion…if you’re going to work this hard creating double layered cake, it deserves pretty display where people can admire it before it’s gone.

-I liked my glass cake stand better than my wooden one because it was much easier to clean.
+I liked my glass cake stand (affiliate) better than my wooden one because it was much easier to clean.
 Plus, I could slice cake on it without scratching the wood.

 Now here are more dairy and egg free cake recipes for your cake stand.